Rex Reed: Critic

-Before becoming a film critic for The New York Observer, Reed was a film critic for Vogue, GQ, The New York Times, and Women's Wear Daily.
+Before becoming a film critic for The New York Observer in 1987, Reed was a film critic for Vogue, GQ, The New York Times, and Women's Wear Daily.
 For thirteen years, he was an arts critic for the New York Daily News, and for five years was the film critic for the New York Post.
-Reed served on the jury at the 21st Berlin International Film Festival in 1971, and the 33rd Venice International Film Festival in 1972.
+He was briefly laid off from the Observer in 2017 but was subsequently rehired and continue to work there until his death in 2026.
+In addition, Reed served on the jury at the 21st Berlin International Film Festival in 1971, and the 33rd Venice International Film Festival in 1972.
 Reed was not given a ticket to the world premiere of Last Tango in Paris at the 1972 New York Film Festival as the festival considered him a columnist for the New York Daily News, rather than a regular film critic, as well as describing him as "[not] a friend of the festival".

 On October 27, 1974, reviewing Frank Sinatra's performance at Madison Square Garden, Reed called him "a Woolworth rhinestone" and wrote that "his public image is uglier than a first-degree burn, his appearance is sloppier than Porky Pig; his manners are more appalling than a subway sandhog's and his ego bigger than the Sahara (the desert, not the hotel in Las Vegas, although either comparison applies).
 All of which might be tolerable if he could still sing.
 But the saddest part of all is the hardest part to face about this once-great idol now living on former glory: the grim truth is that Frank Sinatra has had it.
 His voice has been manhandled beyond recognition, bringing with its parched croak only a painful memory of burned-out yesterdays."
 Years later, Reed recalled that Sinatra "was sloppy" and "looked like he'd slept in his clothes.
 Sinatra was mad at me, but what did he do?
 He lost 25 pounds!"

 In 1986, after Marlee Matlin won the Academy Award for Best Actress for Children of a Lesser God, Reed wrote that Matlin had won because of a "pity vote", and that a deaf person playing a deaf character was not really acting.